Special education in the United States: Rehabilitation Act of 1973

 Section 504 of the 1973 Rehabilitation Act guaranteed civil rights for disabled people in the context of federally funded institutions or any program or activity receiving Federal financial assistance.
 It required accommodations in affected schools for disabled people including access to buildings and structures and improved integration into society.
 Act 504 applies to all people throughout their lifetimes, not just the span of 3–21 years.
 A person with a 504 plan does not have to have an educational disability.
 The spirit of 504 is to level the playing field for people with disabilities and is about access.

-Education for All Handicapped Children's Act of 1975
+Education for All Handicapped Children Act of 1975

 In 1975, the Education for All Handicapped Children Act (EHA) Public Law 94-142 established the right of children with disabilities to receive a free, appropriate public education and provided funds to enable state and local education agencies to comply with the new requirements.
 The act stated that its purpose was fourfold: